 Based on the research results, it was found that there are five classes of land cover in Sianjur Mula-Mula District, namely forest, built-up land, paddy fields, mixed gardens and shrubs.
 Based on the 2017 land cover map, from 191 samples tested and corrected, a kappa accuracy value of 88% was obtained.
 Meanwhile, in testing the land cover map in 2022, from the 156 samples tested, a kappa accuracy value of 92% was obtained.
-From the test results, the criteria for the kappa accuracy test have been met, which requires a minimum accuracy value of 85% (Pal, 2005), thereby ensuring confidence in the accuracy of the land cover change map obtained from the results of this image interpretation.
+From the test results, the criteria for the kappa accuracy value of 85% (Pal, 2005), thereby ensuring confidence in the accuracy of the land cover change map obtained from the results of this image interpretation.